jakerudolph/matlab_standards/matlab_standards.md

 ## Casing (General)

-**Description:** Variables, functions, classes, and other MATLAB objects **MUST** each use a consistent casing style throughout a script.
+**Description:** Variables, functions, classes, and other MATLAB objects **MUST** each use a consistent casing style throughout a file.

 **Rationale:** Consistent casing increases readability and maintainability.